Severe allergic reactions

 Usually begin within a few seconds or minutes after the start of the transfusion.
 May be fatal.

-Patients can present with a sudden onset of severe hypotension, cough, bronchospasm (respiratory distress and wheezing), laryngospasm, angioedema, urticaria, nausea, abdominal cramps, vomiting, diarrhoea, shock and/or loss of consciousness.
+Patients can present with a sudden onset of severe hypotension, dyspnoea, cough, bronchospasm (respiratory distress, stridor and wheezing), laryngospasm, angioedema, urticaria, nausea, abdominal cramps, vomiting, diarrhoea, shock and/or loss of consciousness.

 Usual causes

-The mechanisms below have been implicated in anaphylactic reactions:
+The following mechanisms have been implicated in anaphylactic reactions:

 • IgA-deficient patients who have anti-IgA antibodies.
 Although IgA deficiency is not uncommon, fortunately most do not develop anti-IgA antibodies.